Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly

 This leads to the following limited horizon optimization problem in step $l$ for the chosen object $o_l$ and robots $R_l$

 Here, $\bar{T}^{l-1}=\min_{r \in R_l} T^{l-1}_{r}$ is the earliest time for which no plan of a robot in $R_l$ exists yet.
-Note that in the case of $R_l$ containing more than one robot, the final time $\bar{T}^l$ that is being optimized for is the maximum time of all robots $R_l$ that are involved in the current planning step, since, for example, one robot could fulfill all its constraints earlier than the others.
-Consequently, the times $T^{l}_j\le\bar{T}^l$ are assigned by extracting the minimum times for each individual robot and object $j\in\mathcal{I}_l$ where they first fulfill their constraints.
+If $R_l$ contains more than one robot, the final time $\bar{T}^l$ that is being optimized for is the maximum time of all robots $R_l$ that are involved in the current planning step, as one robot could fulfill all its constraints earlier than the others.
+Consequently, the final times $T^{l}_j\le\bar{T}^l$ are assigned by extracting the minimum times where each individual robot and object $j\in\mathcal{I}_l$ fulfill their constraints.